javAlborz/SteamSentimentMLOps/reports/README.md

 >
 > Answer:

 In total we spent around 8 dollars.
 Mostly for attempting to host inference with our predict script.
 A test version was sent in a groupchat with my friends, and they all tested the app several times.
+Some other credits were spent on prototyping and experimetation, in order to see what components worked best.

 ## Overall discussion of project